bollu/bollu.github.io/README.md

   complete binary tree.
 - Thus $C_n$ is odd iff $n = 2^r - 1$, which allows for us to have a complete binary tree, which is not paired by the involution.
 - [Reference](https://mathoverflow.net/a/409029)

-# Discrete probability [TODO]

-- The textbook discrete probability actually manages to teach "discrete probability" as a unified subject, laying out _all the notation_ clearly, something that I literally have never seen before!
-This is me making notes of the notation.

 # Geodesic equation, Extrinsic